Tuplanolla/adom-tas/README.md

 	    0x08125d3c:  pop   %ebp
 	    0x08125d3d:  ret

-Random number generators often store their state statically.
-Therefore the location is most likely fixed and the random number generator can be identified by analyzing the size and contents of its storage.
+Random number generators often store their state statically, so the location is most likely fixed and the random number generator can be identified by analyzing its storage's size and contents.
+To know where to look at
-The `info proc mappings` command can be used to find the location of the heap.
+ `info proc mappings` shows the location of the heap.

 	(gdb) i proc m
 	0x08048000  0x08262000  0x21a000  0x0       /home/user/adom/adom
 	0x08262000  0x0829f000  0x3d000   0x219000  /home/user/adom/adom
 	0x0829f000  0x082ec000  0x4d000   0x0       heap

-The heap is dumped to files `m1` and `m2` at different times with the help of the `define`, the `dump memory`, the `info stack`, the `disable` and the `shell` commands.
+The heap is
+ dumped to files `m1` and `m2` at different times with the help of `define`,
+  `dump memory`,
+  `info stack`,
+  `disable` and
+  `continue` and
+ compared with the `shell` command
+  `cmp`.

 	(gdb) def dm
 	du m $arg0 0x0829f000 0x082ec000